 The National Institute for Physiological Sciences (NIPS) is an inter-university research institute focused on research and education in human physiology.
-The NIPS promotes collaborative studies amongst both National and International researchers and organizations to together help understand body functions and their mechanisms.
+NIPS promotes collaborative studies amongst both National and International researchers and organizations to together help understand body functions and their mechanisms.
 Research at NIPS also provides further understanding of the fundamental mechanisms causing diseases, to enable new and improved treatments for these diseases and their symptoms.

 The NIPS advocates the following three major missions.